rsearch-labs/RSearchLabs101/README.md

 7. Our group of core contributors will review your pull request.

 #### <span style="color:#640433">Issuing</span> a request to <span style="color:green">fork</span> an existing repo
 This is limited to active employees only.
-When a project is currently hosted in the contrbutors repo and needs to be added to the RSExperimental Labs repo, the contributors needs to send an email to the core group.
+When a project is currently hosted in the contrbutors repo and needs to be added to the RS Experimental Labs repo, the contributors needs to send an email to the core group.

 ## <span style="color:#041064">Contact</span> <span style="color:#D4AC0D">Us</span>